prevostc/docker-workshop/README.md

 Now that our image is carefully crafted with our web server dependencies inside (python3 and some custom pip packages), let's create a new instance of our web server but running inside a container.

-EXERCISE: What will the following command do ? `docker run --rm --name=docker-workshop-web-1 docker-workshop-web:1.0 python server.py`
+EXERCISE: What will the following command do ? `docker run --rm --name=docker-workshop-web-1 docker-workshop-web:1.0 python3 server.py`

 1. An error, the `--rm` option does not exists
 2. Create a new container named `docker-workshop-web-1` running our python server